carpentries-incubator/lesson-parallel-python/episodes/benchmarking.md

 The `%%time` line magic checks how long it took for a computation to finish.
 It does not affect how the computation is performed.
 In this regard it is very similar to the `time` shell command.

-If run the chunk several times, we will notice variability in the reported times.
+If we run the chunk several times, we will notice variability in the reported times.
 How can we trust this timer, then?
 A possible solution will be to time the chunk several times, and take the average time as our valid measure.
-The `%%timeit` line magic does exactly this in a concise and conveninet manner!
+The `%%timeit` line magic does exactly this in a concise and convenient manner!
 `%%timeit` first measures how long it takes to run a command once, then repeats it enough times to get an average run-time.
-Also, `%%timeit` can measure run times discountinh the overhead of setting up a problem and measuring only the performance of the code in the cell.
+Also, `%%timeit` can measure run times discounting the overhead of setting up a problem and measuring only the performance of the code in the cell.
 So this outcome is more trustworthy.

 ```python